 India’s top trading partner

 For the period between April 2019 and February this year, China accounted for 11.8 per cent of India’s total imports.
 However, India’s total exports to the country was a mere 3 per cent.
 Clearly, we buy more from China than we sell.
-This trade deficit with China, also a major contributor to India's overall trade deficit, is one of the world's biggest trade deficits between two nations
+This trade deficit with China is also a major contributor to India's overall trade deficit, which is one of the world's biggest trade deficits between two nations

-The deficit with China stood at $3.3 billion in February, a 13 per cent rise from the year-ago period.
+The trade deficit with China stood at $3.3 billion in February, a 13 per cent rise from the year-ago period.
 This is even as India’s overall trade deficit remained flat from a year ago at $9.8 billion.

 What India imports from China?